Skip to content

 Bases: NoMemoryEffect, AlwaysSpeculatable

-In MLIR, Pure is NoMemoryEffect + AlwaysSpeculatable, but the latter is nowhere to be found here.
+In MLIR, Pure is NoMemoryEffect + AlwaysSpeculatable.

 Source code in xdsl/traits.py